Timed tuplix calculus and the Wesseling and van den Bergh equation: Introduction

+Analysis of financial products amounts to a large extent to analysis of behaviours that consist of transferring certain amounts of money at planned times.
+In this paper, such behaviours are called financial behaviours.
+Mathematically precise analysis of financial products is complicated by the lack of a specialized mathematical framework for the description and analysis of financial behaviours.
+The main objective of the work presented in this paper is to devise such a framework.
+We aim at an algebraic framework, that is, a framework in which operators enable us to describe a financial behaviour as a behaviour composed of several other financial behaviours and equational axioms enable us to analyze a described financial behaviour by mere algebraic calculations.
+Our intuitive understanding of the nature of financial behaviours will provide the primary justification of the equations that are taken as axioms.

-In~\cite{BPZ07a}, tuplix calculus is presented by first introducing a core tuplix calculus and after that extending the core tuplix calculus with several operators.
-In the timed tuplix calculus introduced in this paper, only the core tuplix calculus is included.
-In the core tuplix calculus as well as its extensions, the mathematical structure for quantities is a signed cancellation meadow~\cite{BP08a}.
-The prime example of cancellation meadows is the field of rational numbers with the multiplicative inverse operation made total by imposing that the multiplicative inverse of zero is zero.
-A cancellation meadow is an appropriate mathematical structure for quantities if quantities are measured with finite accuracy.
+To achieve our main objective, we develop an extension of the core of tuplix calculus that can deal with the timing of transfers involved in financial behaviours.
+Tuplix calculus was presented for the first time in~\cite{BPZ07a} and has among other things been applied in modular financial budget design.
+The extension of the core of tuplix calculus developed in this paper is called timed tuplix calculus.
+The operators added to the core of tuplix calculus in this extension are comparable to operators introduced earlier in the setting of the process algebra ACP~\cite{BK84b}.
+In the core of tuplix calculus as well as timed tuplix calculus, the mathematical structure for quantities is a signed cancellation meadow~\cite{BBP13a}.
+The prime examples of cancellation meadows are the fields of rational and real numbers with the multiplicative inverse operation made total by imposing that the multiplicative inverse of zero is zero.
+A cancellation meadow is an appropriate mathematical structure for quantities.
 A signed cancellation meadow is a cancellation meadow expanded with a signum operation.

+In~\cite{WB00a}, Wesseling and van den Bergh formulate a cumulative interest compliant conservation requirement for financial products: the sum of all transfers relating to the product, transposed to some point of time (the focal date) by means of cumulative interest at the effective interest rate of the product, is zero.
+As an example of the use of timed tuplix calculus, we formalize this conservation requirement by an equation in timed tuplix calculus.
+Unaware of previous occurrences of the requirement in the financial literature, we call this equation the Wesseling and van den Bergh equation.
+Using this equation, we define a notion of financial product behaviour.
+A financial product behaviour can be seen as a financial behaviour for which a financial product can be devised that involves that behaviour.

+In addition to that, we adapt the notion of implicit capital of a process introduced in~\cite{BM06e} to the current setting.
+The implicit capital associated with a financial behaviour can be seen as the least amount of money that must be at disposal initially to exhibit that behaviour, taking cumulative interest into account.
+We use this notion to show that financial behaviours may profit from using some financial product.
+We also present some other properties of financial product behaviours.